s-thom/website/content/projects/website.md

 img: /assets/img/banner.jpg
 github: website
 date: 2017-06-03T13:40
-edited: 2017-06-26T16:30
+edited: 2017-11-26T12:43
 ---

 It's the website you're looking at!
 Yes, this one.

 I've talked a bit more on the creation of it [in another post](/posts/this-website/).
 I also go over a couple of the features I added over the top of the framework I used.
 You'll probably want to read that post before continuing.

 This website was an oppportunity for me to play around with something I hadn't used before.
-It will likely end up as one of thos projects I piece away at over time, adding little bits here and there.
+It will likely end up as one of those projects I piece away at over time, adding little bits here and there.

 # Collections

-Phenomic provides a way of getting a list of all pages in the website.
-This list is actually served with the page, and attached to `window.__COLLECTION__`.
-With many pages, this can very quickly increase the size of the page, but that's an issue for another day.
-The list contains all the properties set in the front matter of each page, so can be used to do filtering.
+React Static provides a way of getting a list of all pages in the website.
+This list is actually served with the page, and attached to `window.__routesList`.
+Unlike the framework I was using previously ([Phenomic](https://phenomic.io/)), only the URL of these routes are added instead of the full props.
+Only the props for the current page are embedded in the HTML response, reducing the size of every page by a fair margin.

-The [Phenomic docs](https://phenomic.io/docs/usage/collections/) demonstrate a way of doing collections using different page layouts.
-I wanted to go a bit further than that.
-I created a [ListPage](https://github.com/s-thom/website/blob/develop/src/pages/ListPage/index.js) that allows more fine-grained page filtering.
-You can filter by tags, page layout, or even the URL (e.g. all pages in the `/posts/` directory).
-Pages can also specify a `hidden` attribute which will exclude them from lists, unless the ListPage shows hidden pages too.
-The number of pages and how they're sorted is also customisable.

 # Navigation